Crossbell-Box/Crossbell-Box.github.io/docs/intro.md

 1. an EVM-compatible blockchain
 2. a protocol implemented by a set of smart contracts

-Specifically, the information generated from **social activities** will be the initial form of data-capitalization on Crossbell.
+Specifically, the information generated from **social activities** will be the initial form of data-ownership by users on Crossbell.